Valentine’s Day is a popular time for people who are hoping to find love online.

 How to avoid getting scammed on Valentine’s Day

-The BBB says it sees a big increase in the number of complaints this time of year.
+The Better Business Bureau (BBB) says it sees a big increase in the number of complaints this time of year.
 So here’s a look at some of the most common Valentine’s scams and tips from the BBB on how to avoid them!

 - Make sure you order early and allow enough time for shipping.
 Also, verify with the florist the date and time is guaranteed beforehand.